« Previous Page Table of Contents Next Page »

 7. Six members of the Domb family of Shumsk perished in the Holocaust.
 The father, Kiva, was a barber.
 Return

-8. Herzl (born in 1924) and Tzvi (born in 1928) were the sons of Usher and Malka Misaznik and the grandchildren of Mordechai and Edel Misaznik.
+8. Herzl (born in 1924) and Tzvi (born in 1928) were the sons of Usher and Malka Misaznik and the grandsons of Mordechai Misaznik.
 The family had a business producing shoe lasts.
 During the period of the ghetto, Herzl served on the Judenrat, a Jewish council.
 Tzvi was a member of Hechalutz Hatzair, a worldwide movement, founded in Odessa in the first decade of the 20th century, of young people who were preparing for pioneering immigration to Palestine and later the state of Israel and were planning to settle the land.
 Their younger brother Ozer (born in 1931) was killed in Suraz.
 The entire family, including their sister, Yehudit (born in 1934), perished.
 Return

 9. See “Between Regimes in Shumsk” by Feivke Weisman (pages 16-20) for an account of this stay in Lachovets.
 Return